 Is durawood suitable for use in hot tub cabinets?

 Is planning permission required for a hot tub or spa?

 Is building regulations approval required for a hot tub or spa?

 How should I maintain my timber hot tub cabinet?

 What is western red cedar?

-Summer Hot Tubs is a leading UK retailer of hot tubs and spas established in 1981 with a retail display site in Norwich, Norfolk.
+Summer Garden Buildings is a leading UK retailer of hot tubs and spas established in Norwich, Norfolk since 1981.